Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Sightseeing today focuses on Lima’s colonial heritage.
 Founded in 1535, Lima was once the capital of Spain’s South American Empire.
 Visit the baroque 11th-century SAN FRANCISCO MONASTERY, with Spanish and Moorish architecture throughout.
 Continue to Plaza Mayor, where you will see the Government Palace that houses the presidential palace and was once the home of Francisco Pizarro, founder of Lima and conqueror of Peru.
 Nearby, see the cathedral where Pizarro’s remains are buried.
 The remainder of your day is free to explore on your own.
 Enjoy dinner at a local restaurant this evening.

-Fly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley of the Incas.
+Fly to Cusco high in the Andes and, upon arrival, descend into the Sacred Valley of the Incas.
 Stop at AWANAKANCHA and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
-See them up close and learn how their coats are transformed into precious weaving fibers that are then used in ancient weaving techniques still in use today.
-Continue to PISAC, a charming village with an infamous INDIAN MARKET, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
+See them up close and learn how their coats are transformed into colorful weaving fibers that are then used in ancient weaving techniques still in use today.
+Continue to PISAC, a charming village with a famous INDIAN MARKET, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
 Later, arrive at your hotel, nestled in the peaceful Sacred Valley.

 Start the day with a visit to OLLANTAYTAMBO and the Inca ruins of the same name.
 Explore the archaeological site that was the scene of the Inca resistance during the Spanish conquest—the only place ever to resist Spanish attacks.
 You will see how the temple area at the top of the terraces was the perfect defensive stronghold.
 Next, visit a LOCAL HOME to experience life in this traditional village, which has been remarkably well preserved.
 Then, visit the SEMINARIO CERAMICS WORKSHOP to learn about Peruvian ancient and modern art.
 End your day at a local chicheria for a taste of a typical Inca drink in Peru called chicha.

-Board the VISTADOME train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
+Board the VISTADOME TRAIN that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
 Ascend the mountainside through tropical forest to the sacred refuge of MACHU PICCHU.
 Your guide recounts the many accomplishments of the Incas as you tour the terraced ruins dating back to the 15th century.
-The ruins went undiscovered for nearly 400 years after they were abandoned when the Inca Empire fell to the Spanish.
+Abandonded when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
 For this reason, many of the mysteries surrounding Machu Picchu remain to this day.

 Enjoy some free time this morning to explore the mountain town of Aguas Calientes; perhaps visit the local market, quaint boutiques, or take a walk along nearby trails.
 Later this afternoon, return to Cusco, former capital of the Inca Empire.